 The center rail height is about 1/4 inch.
 The width is about 1 and 5/8 inches wide.
 Typical pinewood derby stick on or screw on base plate weights are generally fine with standard wheel and axel placement.

 Open to all Pack 1148 Cub Scouts, siblings and children.
 Scouts from other packs may participate with special permission.
 The cars must be newly constructed from an Official BSA Pinewood Derby kit.
 Participants should have an active role in constructing the car.

-Inspection: Cars will be inspected during registration for compliance to the specifications set forth below.
-Weight and verification that four wheels are touching down will be determined only at inspection and not at the track.
+Inspection: Cars will be inspected during registration for compliance to the specifications set forth below and verification will be determined only at inspection and not at the track.

-While wheels will also be verified during inspection non-compliant wheels can be flagged at any time during the derby.
+While wheels will be verified as BSA wheels during inspection, non-compliant wheels can and will be flagged at any time during the derby if or when identified.